Yoga Nidra: The Ayurvedic Sleep Meditation Guide

 Building a Regular Practice

-Weeks 1-2: Practise 2-3 times per week using guided audio sessions (15-20 minutes)
+Weeks 1-2: Practise 2 to 3 times per week using guided audio sessions (15 to 20 minutes)

-Weeks 3-4: Increase to 4-5 times per week; try longer sessions (25-35 minutes)
+Weeks 3-4: Increase to 4 to 5 times per week.
+Try longer sessions (25 to 35 minutes)

-Month 2 onwards: Daily or near-daily practice; explore different guides and session lengths
+Month 2 onwards: Daily or near-daily practice.
+Explore different guides and session lengths

 Yoga Nidra vs Other Relaxation Practices